-4. Valuation of Assets and Liabilities for Solvency Purposes:(1) Assets of insurers shall be valued at market value in accordance with the provisions of Insurance Act, 1992 (2049) Nepal Financial Reporting Standards, Actuarial Principles and Financial Statements Directives.
+4. Valuation of Assets and Liabilities for Solvency Purposes: (1) Assets of insurers shall be valued at market value, which shall be assesses in accordance with the provisions on fair value of the Insurance Act, 2022 (2079), Nepal Financial Reporting Standards, Actuarial Principles and Financial Statements Directives.

-(2) Liabilities shall be valued at the amount for which they could be transferred or settled between knowledgeable willing parties and independent of each other, including an adequate allowance of the uncertainties related to all relevant future cash-flows considered in the valuation.
+(2) Liabilities shall be valued at the amount for which they could be transferred or settled between knowledgeable willing parties and independent of each other, including an

-(3) Valuation of assets and liabilities shall be undertaken on consistent bases, in a reliable, decision useful and transparent manner.
+(3) Valuation of assets and liabilities shall be undertaken on a consistent basis, in a reliable, decision useful and transparent manner.

-(4) Insurance Board shall set out the principles, actuarial techniques and methodologies of the market consistent valuation and the methodology for the relevant interest rate curves in estimating policy provisions as per Annexure II.
+(4) The Authority shall set out the principles, actuarial techniques and methodologies of the market consistent valuation and the methodology for the relevant interest rate curves in estimating policy provisions as per Annexure II.